cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_stucco.md

 #### Stucco in Ms. Fr.
 640
 There are a handful of entries in Ms. Fr.
 640 that refer to stucco, both compositions for varieties of stucco for molding and instructions for constructing a mold appropriate to use with stucco.
-These entries can be accessed through a search for the term "[stucco](https://edition640.makingandknowing.org/#/search?q=stucco)" in [Secrets of Craft and Nature in Renaissance France](https://edition640.makingandknowing.org/#/).
+These entries can be accessed through a search for the term "[stucco](https://edition640.makingandknowing.org/#/search?q=stucco)" in [_Secrets of Craft and Nature in Renaissance France_](https://edition640.makingandknowing.org/#/).

 There is also an excellent essay in [_Secrets of Craft and Nature in Renaissance France_](https://edition640.makingandknowing.org/#/) that explores stucco in detail:
 - Nina Elizondo-Garza, “[Stucco for Molding](https://edition640.makingandknowing.org/#/essays/ann_064_fa_17).”